Febo0/HTB-Machine-Windows/RustyKey.md

 <img width="940" height="209" alt="image" src="https://github.com/user-attachments/assets/5a0d9e45-3bd7-475d-96ac-e342eef2ac94" />

-There are no interesting shares, so let's proceed to map the domain using Bloodhound.
-First, let's all the data that Parker might request using RustHound.
+We don't find any immediately exploitable or interesting SMB shares.
+To understand Parker's access level in the domain, we need to map the Active Directory environment.
 <img width="1439" height="767" alt="image" src="https://github.com/user-attachments/assets/5d1a18d9-e003-4986-90a4-b1668607bc10" />

 If we experiment a bit with BloodHound and dont get any results, manually entered query in these situations.
 This qury shows us all direct permissions that users and computers have on other domain objects.